fortierkids1/KnowledgeBase/Level 1/Homing Sequences.md

 ## Example Implementations

 ### Command Based
-Conveniently, the whole homing process actually fits very neatly into the [[Command]] model, making for a very simple implementation
+Conveniently, the whole homing process actually fits very neatly into the [[Commands]] model, making for a very simple implementation
-- `init()` represents the unhomed state
+- `init()` represents the unhomed state and reset
 - `execute()` represents the homing state
 - `isFinished()` checks the system state and indicates completion
-- `end(cancelled)` can handle the homed tasks
+- `end(cancelled)` can handle the homed procedure

 ```java
 class ExampleSubsystem extends SubsystemBase(){